A basic guide to personal banking

 With Bank Midwest’s digital banking solution you can:

-Online and mobile banking are secure because the online account is password protected and multi-factor authentication is required when new devices are trying to access accounts.
+Online and mobile banking is secure because the online account is password protected and multi-factor authentication is required when new devices are trying to access accounts.
+Transaction and security alerts can give you peace of mind, knowing your assets and personal information is protected.

 The best questions to ask your banker